 In New Hampshire if you are going through a divorce or custody dispute there is a strong chance that rather than going before a judge in family court you may first be referred to something called mediation.

 Mediation is a way of working out differences in a divorce or a custody case (*see parental rights and responsibilities below) outside of a courtroom.
 In mediation the two parties involved meet with someone known as a mediator.
 The point of mediation is to try and reach an agreement on the issues without having to go back into a courtroom.

 If you are a victim of domestic violence and you are referred to mediation there are many things to consider.
-An advocate with your local domestic violence provider (hyperlink to 4.1 crisis center) can talk about your options and why you may not have to participate in mediation.
-For more information call the toll free statewide domestic violence hotline at 1-866-644-3574.
-Download domestic violence and mediation brochure
+An advocate with your local domestic violence provider can talk about your options and why you may not have to participate in mediation.
+For more information call NH's 24/7 Domestic and Sexual Violence Helpline at 1-866-644-3574.

 There are a couple of options that victims have in order to try and keep themselves and their information safe when considering whether to vote.
 To learn more about the voting rights of victims and survivors in NH, please download the brochure below or click on the below link for additional information.